 The General Litigation Costs of a Lawsuit

 When filing a lawsuit in a Massachusetts Court, there are, among other costs and expenses, the Complaint filing fees, sheriff fees, and stenographer fees for deposition costs.
-The amount of the filing fee depends on which Massachusetts Court the lawsuit is filed, and the number of parties involved.
+The amount of the filing fee depends on which Massachusetts Court the lawsuit is filed in and the number of parties involved.
 These typically range from approximately $200 to $300.

 Additionally, during the discovery phase of litigation, the lawyers take depositions of the parties and witnesses involved in the case.
 The number of depositions taken obviously depends on how many people are involved in the case.
 The average deposition cost is in the ballpark of $300 - $500, but can, on occasion, be up to or over $1,000.